 - 10 medjool dates pitted

 - 1 vanilla bean split

 - 2 cinnamon sticks or several cinnamon leaves

 - 1 piece mace optional

 - ½ teaspoon fresh grated nutmeg

-- coconut milk for serving
+- 1/2 cup coconut milk optional

-- Cook plantain mixture on medium-high heat, stirring constantly, until the porridge bubbles and is a thick yet pourable consistency.
-If too thick stir in a bit more milk.
+- Return the saucepan to medium-high heat, stirring constantly, until the porridge bubbles and has a thick yet pourable consistency.
+If it's too thick stir in a bit more milk.
 Remove from heat and stir in grated nutmeg.

-Since the starchiness of each plantain will differ, you may need to add more milk to get to the consistency you like.
+- Since the starchiness of each plantain will differ, you may need to add more milk to get to the consistency you like.

 Hand made wares in this post: Wooden spoon by Polder’s Old World Market.